unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSite/IntegrateWithYourSite.md

         ```js
         productAttributes: ["<<title attribute>>","<<image url attribute>>","<<price attribute>>","<<description attribute>>"]
         ```
-    4. Add the correct query selectors based on your website, in the config
+    4. Add the correct **query selectors** based on your website, in the config.
-    5. Configure the correct category ids for the **UnbxdAnalyticsConf** window object    wherever applicable
+    5. Configure the correct category path for the **UnbxdAnalyticsConf** window object for category page click or category page load, and the page_type

         **Example:**
         {: .no_toc }